Merkoba/Bone/README.md

 Creating a build is recommended so the application's config files don't reside in the generic Electron directory.
-There is a script to create a build (create_builds.sh) You can modify this to target your platform or architecture.
+There is a script to create a build (create_builds.sh) You can modify this to target your platform or architecture:
-You will need to install electron-packager before running the script:
->npm install -g electron-packager
+>npm install

-Building it is optional.
+>Check/Edit create_builds.sh
+>chmod +x create_builds.sh
+>./create_builds.sh

-To run it manually with Electron:
+To run it without building it
->npm install -g electron
+>npm install
->electron index.js
+>npm start

 ### Screenshots